Gaius-Augustus/GALBA/README.md

 <b id="aff5">[e]</b> Joint Genome Institute, Lawrence Berkeley National Laboratory, USA

+<b id="aff6">[f]</b> Genomics Aotearoa and Laboratory for Evolution and Development, Department of Biochemistry, University of Otago, Dunedin, 9016, New Zealand

+<b id="aff7">[g]</b> Institute of Computer Science, University of Göttingen, 37077, Göttingen, Germany

+<b id="aff8">[h]</b> Faculty for Computer Science and Mathematics, University of Passau, 94032, Passau, Germany

 Acknowledgements
 ===============

 GALBA code was derived from the BRAKER code, where a similar pipeline for using GenomeThreader with BRAKER was once published in <sup name="a9">[R9](#f9)</sup>.
-We hereby acknowledge the contributions of all BRAKER authors to the code that GALBA was derived from, and we are grateful for funding for BRAKER development by the National Institutes of Health (NIH) grant GM128145, which indirectly also supported development of GALBA.
+We hereby acknowledge the contributions of all BRAKER authors (in particular Simone Lange, Anica Hoppe, Alexandre Lomsadze, and Mark Borodovsky) to the code that GALBA was derived from, and we are grateful for funding for BRAKER development by the National Institutes of Health (NIH) grant GM128145, which indirectly also supported development of GALBA.

 Related Software